Information

 +44 (0)771 364 7715

-As an artist I try to make sense of the world through drawing.
-I take drawing to be more than a technique – rather a disposition that reveals our connections with the world of materials and each other.
+I try to make sense of the world through drawing.
+I take drawing to be more than a technique – rather a disposition that reveals our connections with the world of materials, nature and each other.
 A drawing from, with and together.

-In places, over extended periods, I consider how we improvise and imagine in response to our immediate problems.
-Be it in villages, refuges, caravan parks, lockdown… I build deep connections with people in the celebration and support of site-specific responses, DIY architectures and community actions.
-I use process-led principles and advocate for strength based co-production approaches – often working in collaboration with organisations, researchers and curators.
+In places, over extended periods, I consider how we improvise and imagine in response to our immediate problems and needs.
+I use process-led principles and advocate for strength based co-production approaches – often working in collaboration with artists, organisations, researchers and curators.

-I am an experienced mentor and educator who challenges and disrupts thinking, supporting people to reflect on or activate change.
+I am experienced in supporting people and organisations to reflect on or activate change.

 I showcase international artists work in a notice board and on a flag pole in my front garden @noticeboardunited

-My work has been included in publications such as: Re-imaging Rurality [2018, ORO Editions] and The Journal of Arts and Communities [2016, Intellect Books].
+My work has been included in publications such as: Locating the Self – Welcoming the Other [2022 Peter Lang Publishing] and I have contributed chapters to Re-imaging Rurality [2018, ORO Editions] and The Journal of Arts and Communities [2016, Intellect Books].

 This website is a collaboration with An Endless Supply.